wombleton/gitlaw-nz/acts/N/Ngāti Whare Claims Settlement Act 2012.md

     *   (d) Te Takanga-a-Wharepakau

-    _Whirinaki Te Pua-a-Tāne Conservation Park_ means the land held under the [Conservation Act 1987][186] and known before 22 May 2009 as the Whirinaki Forest Park
+    _Whirinaki Te Pua-a-Tāne Conservation Park_ means the land held under the [Conservation Act 1987][187] and known before 22 May 2009 as the Whirinaki Forest Park

-    _Whirinaki Plan_ means a conservation management plan to which [sections 21 to 34][29] apply.
+    _Whirinaki Plan_ means a conservation management plan to which [sections 21 to 34][30] apply.

+    Section 10 **business day**: replaced, on 1 January 2014, by [section 8][188] of the Holidays (Full Recognition of Waitangi Day and ANZAC Day) Amendment Act 2013 (2013 No 19).

 ##### 11 Meaning of Ngāti Whare